jennafradin/textsense/README.md

 ### b.
 Psychophysics

-We used the recorded those tactile signals to perform a serie of psychophysical experiments on visual-haptic interaction.
+We used the recorded of those tactile signals to perform a serie of psychophysical experiments on visual-haptic interaction.

 #### Experiment 1.